denten-books/plain-text/main.md

 operation.
 At some level of analysis, gaps in the encoding format relate to gaps in human visual processing.
 Neither can be said to represent reality with perfect fidelity.
-Instead, brains and cameras stitch landscapes together from an unevenly sampled patchwork of variagated visual topographies.
+Instead, brains and cameras stitch landscapes together from an unevenly sampled patchwork of variegated visual topographies.

-Conventional notions of digital being conflate the discrete nature of digital media with human debasement, following the logic where material impoverishment in one sphere leads to spiritual impoverishment in the other.
+Conventional notions of digital being conflate the discrete nature of digital media with human debasement, following the logic by which material impoverishment in one sphere leads to spiritual impoverishment in the other.
 The sentiment is everywhere in the popular press, having deep intellectual roots in the history of thinking about technology.
 Philosophers of technology from Heidegger to Kittler advance a powerful "hermeneutics of suspicion" towards mechanization, digitization, and the subsequent computability of human experience.
 To take that tradition seriously is to direct hermeneutic suspicion to aspects of digital being that have meaningful socio-political consequences.
 If, as the case of motion blur suggests, human experience is already and always "born digital," that is, discrete and differentiated throughout, we must find ways of advancing critique along theoretical distinctions that better capture the instrumental reality of media practice.
 The nostalgia for "analog" oneness and continuity should itself fall under the critical purview, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
 Digitality, as I will argue for the duration of the book, is an essentially human condition, worthy of conservation.
 But, what I mean by "digital being" relates to the practice of buying "digital cameras" or to promoting the "digital humanities" in name only.
-To perceive what is at stake, we must first disambiguate the cognates of the digital: electronic, binary, and computational.
+To perceive what is at stake, we must do much more to disambiguate the cognates of the digital: electronic, binary, and computational.

 ### 1.1.3 Media Independence

+Let us start with digital representation expressed more formally, in computer science and in the analytic tradition of aesthetic philosophy and philosophy of information.

 The difference between discrete and continuous quantities defines the conversation about digital media.[^ln-maley] For example, in a popular book